 The rise of the artificial intelligence in maritime security

-The shipping industry is expanding and technology is quickly advancing, therefore companies and crew members need to constantly updated regarding the best security protocols to protect their vessel, crew members and their country.
+The shipping industry is continually expanding and advances in technology develop more rapidly, therefore companies, Company Security Officers, Port Facility Security Officers and Ship Security Officers need to be constantly updated regarding the best security protocols to protect their vessels, crew members and the respective port facilities.

-That is one of the reasons why maritime security is one of the latest buzzwords of international relations.
+Maritime security is a term that raises awareness of new challenges and rallies support for confronting them.
+That is one of the reasons why maritime security is one of the latest buzzwords.
 Major actors have started to include maritime security in their mandate or reframe their work in such terms.
-Maritime security is a term that raises awareness to new challenges and rallies support for tackling these.

 Maritime Security Threats

 The sea is becoming a more attractive place for global criminals.
 Apart from piracy, threats to the safety of shipping also include smuggling, stowaways, cybercriminals and human trafficking and the vastness of the oceans makes it difficult to regulate.
 Criminals take advantage of this.

 Maritime security is such a broad concept and in Port Security encompasses such threats as:

 Maritime security has been one of the most significant concerns for the international maritime community.

 On average, one hundred ships are lost every year, despite the international focus on maritime safety and there continue to be high numbers of fatalities and injuries compared to land-based industries.